marcellinamichie291/bitholla/README.md

 ###___Allow users to download .csv file for a given timeframe___
 Currently, the app only allows users to obtain the data that was recorded throughout his or her session.
 I would allow users to download data that was recorded within the last hour, last 30 minutes, last 5 minutes, etc.

+###___Improve UI___
+At this point, the app's ui is very simple and does not show much information.
+I would like to include a graph that shows the price changes of their current session.
+I would also like to give instructions on how to use the app within the ui.
+Also, the prices in the UI start at 0 until a change is recorded.
+I would initially show the price by using an API call.